For more information, contact:

 Jake Keet was born and raised in Little Rock, Arkansas.
 He graduated from Florida State University.
 In 2008, Jake brought Taziki’s Mediterranean Cafe to Arkansas with his brother, Tommy Keet, and father, Jim Keet.
 Over the past ten years they have opened seven locations in Arkansas along with three in Oklahoma.
 In the meantime, they opened a construction management company with Luke O’Gary, called KO Construction (Keet O’Gary Construction.)
 This last year they partnered with Louis Petit to open Petit and Keet Neighborhood Bar and Grill.
 Jake is blessed to be married to Stephanie Keet since 2009 and have two wonderful sons, Holden and Dashiell.

 SaraCate Moery is an attorney with Hilburn & Harper, Ltd., where she primarily practices family law, estate planning, and probate administration.
-She earned her B.A. from the University of Arkansas and was a member of Chi Omega.
+She earned her B.A. from the University of Arkansas in 2012.
 SaraCate obtained her law degree from the UALR Bowen School of Law and passed the Bar in 2015.
 Outside of work, SaraCate enjoys visiting Greers Ferry Lake, traveling, and playing tennis.
 She is also actively involved with Easterseals Arkansas, Pulaski Heights United Methodist Church, the Cystic Fibrosis Foundation, and the Pulaski County and Arkansas Bar Associations.
-SaraCate and her husband Robert live in Little Rock with their two dogs, Carl and Ernie.
+SaraCate and her husband Robert live in Little Rock with their daughter, Mary Trent, and their two dogs, Carl and Ernie.

 JC Keeton serves as SVP, Controller for Simmons Bank in Little Rock, Arkansas.
 He has a B.S. in Accounting from the University of Arkansas, a Master’s of Accountancy from the University of Arkansas at Little Rock, and is CPA.
 In addition to the Guardians, JC is involved with The Hat Club of Little Rock and the University of Arkansas Little Rock School of Business.